Neftegorsk, Sakhalin Oblast

-Building
+Founding

-The city was built in 1963.
+The town was built in 1963.
 It was an urban-type oil-mining settlement, with its name meaning "Oil Town".
-Construction Minister Yefim Basin decided not to rebuild it after its destruction.

 Destruction

-It was devastated on May 28, 1995 by an earthquake, which measured 7.1 on the Richter scale, killing 2,040 people out of a total population of 3,197.
-An oil-producing town in northern Sakhalin, all buildings in Neftegorsk suffered extensive damage and many were completely destroyed, as they had been built with low quality concrete and were not designed to withstand seismic activity.
-The majority of the victims were killed by the rubble of their apartment buildings collapsing.
-Neftegorsk was almost totally flattened, and it was decided not to be rebuilt, instead a memorial was constructed in the area.
+The town was devastated by an earthquake on May 28, 1995, which measured 7.1 on the moment magnitude scale, killing 1,989 out of a total population of 3,977.
+An oil-producing town in northern Sakhalin, many buildings in Neftegorsk had been built with low-quality concrete and were not designed to withstand seismic activity.
+As is common in remote Russian industrial towns, almost the entire population lived in a small number of high-density four-to-five-story apartment buildings.
+The earthquake destroyed many of these, reducing them to piles of rubble.
+On multiple streets in the small town, every building collapsed and all residents were killed.
+Because of the comprehensive nature of the death and destruction in Neftegorsk, it was decided not to be rebuilt, and a memorial was instead constructed in the area.
+The monument contains aerial pictures of the town both before and immediately after its destruction, allowing visitors a sense of scale of the disaster.
 Many survivors were relocated to other towns in Sakhalin such as Okha, Yuzhno-Sakhalinsk, and Nogliki, while others left Sakhalin for the mainland.